edgedb/edgedb/docs/datamodel/scalars/datetime.rst

   timezone: :eql:type:`cal::local_datetime`, :eql:type:`cal::local_date`,
   and :eql:type:`cal::local_time`.

+There are also two different ways of measuring duration:

+* :eql:type:`duration` using absolute and unambiguous units;

+* :eql:type:`cal::relative_duration` using fuzzy units like years, months and days in addition to the absolute units.

 All date/time :ref:`functions and operators <ref_eql_funcops_datetime>`
 and type casts are designed to maintain a strict separation between timezone-aware and "local" date/time values.